-Buy or lease? - there are advantages to both.
-Leasing allows for ownership without the burden of a large, initial cash investment or perhaps lower annual payments.
-On the other hand, buying the sprayer may have stronger advantages related to R.O.I. particularly because of resale.
+Buy or lease - There are advantages to both.
+Leasing allows for ownership with potentially lower annual payments and without the burden of a large, initial cash investment.
+On the other hand, buying the sprayer may have stronger advantages related to ROI particularly because of resale.

-Tax benefits (in greater detail) - we have already briefly touched on tax incentives, but now we'll explain Section 179, straight line and bonus deprecation.

-For tax year-2012, Section 179 allows you to depreciate up to \$139,000 of an equipment purchase in year 1 of operation.
-Additionally, 50% bonus depreciation is also available which can then be applied to the difference between the purchase price of your sprayer and the \$139,000 Section 179 allows for.
+Tax benefits - We have already briefly touched on tax incentives, but now we'll explain Section 179 straight line and bonus deprecation.
+Starting in the 2012 tax year, IRS Section 179 bonus depreciation allows you to depreciate up to \$139,000 of an equipment purchase in the first year of operation.
+An additional 50 percent bonus depreciation is also available which can then be applied to the difference between the purchase price of your sprayer and the \$139,000 Section 179 allows for.
 Lastly, assuming the sprayer is not fully depreciated, you would still follow your regular depreciation schedule that your tax advisor uses for the remaining useful life of the sprayer.

-Valuation of the asset and resale value - we are now going to touch on the difference between evaluating the purchase decision pre- and post-tax and the difference between straight and discounted cash flows.
+Valuation of the asset and resale value - There are differences between evaluating the purchase decision pre- and post-tax and between straight and discounted cash flows.

 Pre- and post-tax is simple.
 When you perform the cost of ownership calculation, we are assuming that you paid the taxes at the time of purchase.
 We all have to pay taxes and it is important to understand the effect of your decision on your tax bill.
-Simply put it is a cash savings and it contributes greatly to R.O.I.
+Simply put, it is a cash savings and it contributes greatly to ROI.

 Straight cash flow and discounted cash flow is also made simple with our calculator.
-Our R.O.I calculations use either a straight cash flow or discounted cash flow analysis.
+Our ROI calculations use either a straight cash flow or discounted cash flow analysis.
 However, our sample calculation in this white paper uses the discounted cash flow method because it takes into consideration the time value of money.
 Time value of money recognizes that a dollar in your hand today is worth more than a dollar tomorrow.
-Therefore, the discounted cash flow method of arriving at R.O.I. calculations is a superior way assessing the value of the decision today.
+Therefore, the discounted cash flow method of arriving at ROI calculations is a superior way assessing the value of the decision today.